Entrepreneur, Explorer, Angel.

-Herbert Sharpless Spencer grew up in a coal mine in central Pennsylvania, as this was all that was left by our forebears.
+Herbert Sharpless Spencer grew up in a coal mine in central Pennsylvania (see prior story), this was all that was left.
 By the time he was of an age he could lie about his age, he volunteered for what appeared to be a much cushier job: rifleman in the US Army’s Big Red One commanded by General Pershing.
 His proficiency hitting squirrels (for dinner!) at 50 yards with a .22 rifle qualified him for the job, no doubt.
 Compared to the strip mine, it must have seemed like a nice trade.
 Obviously never out of the county- let alone the country- Herbert arrived in St. Malo, France in 1918 and was promptly sent to the Argonne Forest to an area called St. Mihiel, where the Germans had been terrifying the French by their proximity to Paris.
-(Actually, :30 by car for us, but we were flying.)
+(Actually, 2:30 by car for us, but we were flying.)
 It was warfare at its worst, stagnant lines of barbed wire and trench lasting for tens if not scores of miles uninterrupted.

 So Herbert is in France for not longer than a week, stationed in St. Mihiel for not much longer than a few days.
 He hears the all clear, rises out of the trench, and promptly takes four bullets in the legs, losing one completely and seriously maiming the other.
 He is given up for dead.
 But, of course, he isn’t.
 By his telling, despite what must have been excruciating pain, he bound his (last) leg with his shirt, fashioned two crutches out of fence posts and started walking as best he could.